seanzmc/sales_log/ProductStrategy.md

 ## 1. Choose Your Product Model

-### Option A: Template + Script (Easiest to start)
+### Option A: Template + Script (This is the one I'm going with)

 Pre-configured Google Sheet template with the script already installed Customers make a copy and it's ready to use
 Price: $49-$199 one-time

-Option B: Add-on Marketplace
+*Option B: Add-on Marketplace*

-Publish as a Google Workspace Marketplace add-on Recurring revenue potential ($9-29/month)
+*Publish as a Google Workspace Marketplace add-on Recurring revenue potential ($9-29/month)
-Wider reach but requires Google's approval
+Wider reach but requires Google's approval*

-Option C: Self-Hosted SaaS
+*Option C: Self-Hosted SaaS*

-Rebuild as a standalone web app with Google Sheets integration Monthly subscription ($29-99/month)
+*Rebuild as a standalone web app with Google Sheets integration Monthly subscription ($29-99/month)
-Most scalable but requires more development
+Most scalable but requires more development*

 ## 2. Productization Steps